mdsufz/MuDoGeR/Manual_MuDoGeR.md

 k-mer module -i /path/to/final_pure_reads_1.fastq -o /path/to/kmer_output_file -k size_kmer
 ```

-## Step 1.3 Assembly
+## Module 1.3: Assembly module

 The reads are assembled with utilization of metaSPAdes option flag:
 ```
 metawrap assembly -1 /path/to/final_pure_reads_1.fasta -2 path/to//final_pure_reads_2.fastq -m 200 -t 96 --use-metaspades -o /path/to/assembled_reads/output/directory
 ```

-The `/path/to/final_pure_reads_1.fasta` indicates the path to the file of the forward clean reads
+* The `/path/to/final_pure_reads_1.fasta` indicates the path to the file of the forward clean reads
-The `path/to//final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads
+* The `path/to//final_pure_reads_2.fastq` indicates the path to the file of the reverse clean reads
-The `/path/to/assembled_reads/output/directory` indicates the path to the output directory where the assemblies will fall
+* The `/path/to/assembled_reads/output/directory` indicates the path to the output directory where the assemblies will fall

 After the end of the assembly process, inside the output directory the user can find the folder `Assembly_folder`.
 Inside this folder is the assembly file called `final_assembly.fasta` and the `assembly_report.html` file with the QUAST assembly report of the assembly module.